-I am often asked about how someone should invest in retirement.
+I am often asked about how to invest during retirement.
 My first reaction is usually to wonder why they're so worried about it.
 Just as investing for physicians is 95% the same as investing for everyone else, investing in retirement is 95% the same as investing before retirement.
 It seems to me that if you can figure out how to stash away enough money to retire on, then it shouldn't be that hard to figure out how to keep investing that money.
 However, there are few unique issues unique to retirees that are worth discussing.

-Investing in Retirement: The 3 Big Issues
+Investing While Retired: The 3 Big Issues

 #1 Sequence of Returns